MultiScreenSDK/sample-trailmix-android/README.md

 TVs using the MultiScreen Framework API.
 More information, including the application communication protocol can be found [here](https://github.com/MultiScreenSDK/trailmix-tv/blob/master/trailmix.md).

+## Android Studio Setup

+In addition to setting up your gradle project correctly, you need to add the Lombok IntelliJ plugin to add lombok support to Android Studio:

+1. Go to File > Settings > Plugins
+2. Click on Browse repositories...
+3. Search for Lombok Plugin
+4. Click on Install plugin
+5. Restart Android Studio

 ## Building

 The build requires [Gradle](http://www.gradle.org/downloads)